alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 limits on the collection, use or disclosure of personal information.
-Private sector privacy laws in Canada currently only cover the employee personal information of employees that work for federally regulated companies or who are located in one of the four provinces with provincial private sector privacy laws: Alberta, British Columbia, Manitoba and Québec1.
+Private sector privacy laws in Canada currently only cover the employee personal information of employees that work for federally regulated companies or who are located in one of the four provinces with provincial private sector privacy laws: Alberta, British Columbia, Manitoba and Québec.

 Public sector employees have some privacy protection under all jurisdictions except Ontario which excludes employee information from its public sector privacy legislation.
 Employees who are covered by a collective agreement also have statutory privacy protection based on arbitral jurisprudence and their particular collective agreement.
-Therefore, approximately half of workers in Canada have privacy rights backed by legislation, while the remaining 50% of the country’s more than 20 million or so workers have privacy rights that are either voluntarily set in place by employers who have developed employee privacy codes or have privacy rights because they have a collective agreement in place.
+Therefore, approximately half of workers in Canada have privacy rights backed by legislation, while the remaining 50% of the country's more than 20 million or so workers have privacy rights that are either voluntarily set in place by employers who have developed employee privacy codes or have privacy rights because they have a collective agreement in place.

 Employers should also be aware that egregious violations of privacy may open them up to civil damages, including class action lawsuits.
 Legislatures and the courts are recognizing privacy rights and providing opportunities for civil remedies.

 In drawing up its legislation for the protection of personal information, the Canadian government based its privacy provisions on a set of guidelines that had been developed by the Canadian Standards Association in its Model Code for the Protection of Personal